 Gaming audiences provide immediate, unfiltered feedback through multiple channels:

 Social Media Metrics: Track Twitter mentions, Reddit discussions, and Discord reactions during presentations.
-Gaming communities create real-time memes about poor presentations.
+Gaming communities create real-time commentary about presentations, both positive and negative.

 Technical Accuracy: Survey attendees about factual correctness and implementation viability.
 Gaming professionals quickly identify speakers who lack hands-on experience.